CaraJDonnelly/CaraJDonnelly.github.io/_posts/2020-05-31-covid-19-UK-out-of-control.markdown

 ---
-title: COVID-19 and the loss of control in England
+title: COVID-19 and the loss of control in the UK
 date: 2020-05-31
 author: Cara Donnelly
 layout: post